-My love affair with chocolate began over a decade ago at a mom-and-pop chocolate shop situated on the Upper West Side of Manhattan.
+My love affair with chocolate and chocolate truffles began over a decade ago at a mom-and-pop chocolate shop situated on the Upper West Side of Manhattan.
 The shop, still open today (to my surprise) is a teeny-tiny place easy enough to walk past and ignore.
 That is, if the door isn’t swung open.

 After school, each day, I’d take a half-mile trek up to my mother’s workplace; I walked past the small chocolate shop for months with hope that I’d not walk in and clean myself out of my weekly allowance.